jcmuller1/kickstarter_analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

 The success rate a play project is inversely proportional to the project's goal amount.
-This may not hold true for projects with outstandingly high goal amounts, as their insufficient data to make that conclusion.
+This may not hold true for projects with outstandingly high goal amounts, as there is insufficient data to make that conclusion.

 - What are some limitations of this dataset?